drojf/ai_somnium_fps_camera/Readme.md

 - In somniums, the box can be used to lift and push the player around.
 - If the magenta box gets in the way of the camera, hold right click while moving the mouse and you can rotate the camera around the magenta box.

-#### Known Bugs and wierd behaviors / Reporting Bugs
+#### Known bugs and wierd behaviors / Reporting bugs

 As this is a just a hack of the game and a side project for me, some "bugs" might not be worth fixing.
 I'll state the known bugs below, but might not ever fix them:

 - Cameras may not always revert to their original position when you press F9 (mainly during cinematics)
   - Workaround: None
 - The camera may starts rotating randomly in somniums
-  - Workaround: enter and leave the main menu and it should stop.
+  - Workaround: Disable the FPS camera, move a bit, then enable it again.
+You can also try entering and leaving the main menu.
 - When a new version of the game is released, probably everything will break until a new version of the mod is issued.
   - Workaround: wait for a new release of the mod
 - A few scenes look like they're in-game, but they are actually videos.
 Since it's a video, you cannot move the camera.
-  - None
+  - Workaround: None
 - Menus Disappear in FPS mode
   - Press `F9` to disable FPS mode when attempting to navigate menus
+  - Press `F10` to toggle GUI hiding, incase you forgot you left it on
+- In somniunms, the "choice" buttons and some other GUI are not hidden while making the choice.
+Immediately after making the choice, they go away, so this is not really a problem.
+  - Workaround: None

 ## Reporting Bugs